vibbits/training-material/topics/python-programming/tutorials/10_functions/tutorial.md

 ## 10.3 Flexibility in functions

 In the functions so far we've been using values (arguments) that are passed in and are required for the function to work.
-If you're not sure how many arguments the user will give, you can use an asterisk `*`:
+If you're not sure how many arguments the user will give, you can use an asterisk `*`.
+However, make sure that your code is flexible to access the number of arguments that the user is giving as input.
+In the example below we use the * asterisk to define a flexible number of arguments, and we use a for-loop to access each argument:

 ```python